-Visitors to the Air Zoo museum, Michigan are treated to a P-40 painted in it's lesser known camouflage colour of Desert Pink and despite the plane never seeing
+Visitors to the Air Zoo museum, Michigan are treated to a P-40 painted in its lesser known camouflage colour of Desert Pink and despite the plane never seeing

 service in combat it is known to millions of aviation enthusiasts.
 This is the story of P-40N (44-7619).

-Rolling off the production line at it's Lake Erie plant on the 12th August 1944 was a Curtiss P-40N, just one of around 14,000 built during World War 2 and was acquired for around $45,000
+Rolling off the production line at its Lake Erie plant on the 12th August 1944 was a Curtiss P-40N Warhawk (44-7619),

-by the United States Army Air Force (USAAF).
-Used by the 372nd Fighter Group based at Pollock Field, Louisiana, and at other airfields around the area, P-40 44-7619 would serve as a
+by the United States Army Air Force.
+Used by the 372nd Fighter Group based at Pollock Field, Louisiana, P-40N (44-7619) would serve as a

-training aircraft and flown by pilots of all skills returning from action during the Second World War, it would end it's time with the 372nd at Esler Field, Louisiana where it was painted
+training aircraft and flown by pilots of all skills returning from action during the Second World War.
+It would end its time with the 372nd at Esler Field, Louisiana where it was painted

 with the word 'Icy'.
-So less than two years after being built and having only been in service for a year and a half P-40 44-7619 ended its service with the USAAF and was sent to the
+So less than two years after being built and having only been in service for a year and a half P-40N (44-7619) ended its service with the USAAF and was sent to the

-independent government agency the Reconstruction Finance Company.
+independent government agency the Reconstruction Finance Corporation.

 The next home for 'Icy' was the Chowchilla Union Schools, California whom it was sold to for the price of transportation, $350.
 For the next four years the schools students would learn

 about aircraft and simulate take off and landing procedures as part of a aeronautics course developed by high school teacher Floyd Park.
 'Icy's time at the school ended when a new